Red Spider Mites

 - Infusions of wormwood mixed with soda silicate, sprayed in spring and autumn

-Another way to control this pest is the manually.
-It consists in cleaning the underside of the leafs with a cotton ball dampened with pharmacy alcohol diluted with water at 50%.
+Another way to control this pest is manually.
+It consists in cleaning the underside of the leaves with a cotton ball dampened with pharmacy alcohol diluted with water at 50%.
 Notice that if we decide to use this system, we will have to repeat the operation every week until the end of the crop.

 Natural Predators